 Option 1 FULL LIVERY: You can bring your horse or pony to school with you!

-Option 2 KING'S HORSE: You will be able to ride and care for a horse, as if it were your own, shared with one other pupil.
+Option 2 KING'S HORSE: You will be able to ride and care for a horse, as if it were your own.

 Option 3 WEEKLY LESSONS: These will take place as part of an equestrian timetable.